inspec/inspec/CONTRIBUTING.md

 - Y is a minor release, which adds both new features and bug fixes
 - Z is a patch release, which adds just bug fixes

-After shipping a release of InSpec we bump at least the `Minor` version by one to start development of the next minor release.
+After shipping a release of InSpec we bump at least the `patch` version by one to start development of the next minor release.
 We do a release approximately every week.
 Announcements of releases are made to the [InSpec mailing list](https://discourse.chef.io/c/chef-release) when they are available.

 ## InSpec Community